harvard-lil/scoop/README.md

 ---

 ## Known issues
+- [ ] Fonts sometimes don't get downloaded or played back correctly
+- [ ] Using incognito mode _(Playwright contexts)_ seems to be triggering bot detection scripts
+  - Can this be avoided?
 - [ ] CDX rewriting quirks:
   - When capturing `https://lil.law.harvard.edu`, the root url is rewritten as `https://lil.law.harvard.edu/?__wb_method=HTTP/1.1&__wb_post_data=`
-- [ ] Using incognito mode _(Playwright contexts)_ seens to be triggering bot detection scripts
-  - Can this be avoided?
+- [ ] Screenshots sometimes come back empty

+> Note: A lot of these issues appeared as I added _requests_ to WARCs.